sommerc/careless/README.md

 ### Troubleshooting and known issues
-* tensorflow 1.13.x does not work yet with (currently) latest csbdeep 0.3.0 release.
-This makes it currently only working on Python 3.6
+* tensorflow 1.13.x requires NVidia tookit 10.0 (or higher; not tested) for the latest csbdeep 0.3.0 release.
-* ...
+*